Publish/Subscribe API for PubNub PHP SDK

 ), retry the publish. - Avoid exceeding the in-memory queue's capacity of 100 messages.
 An overflow situation (aka missed messages) can occur if slow subscribers fail to keep up with the publish pace in a given period of time.

-- Throttle publish bursts in accordance with your app's latency needs, for example, Publish no faster than 5 msgs per second to any one channel.
+- Throttle publish bursts according to your app's latency needs, for example no more than 5 messages per second.

 Method(s)